jonbartlett/jonbartlett.github.io/_posts/2014-09-30-dave-yates-frame-building.md

 ---
 ![{{ page.title }}](/public/images/2014-07-28-brazing-resize.jpg)

-A long term aspirations of mine is to build my own bicycle frame from scratch.
+A long time aspiration of mine was to build my own bicycle frame from scratch.
 I have only ever bought one bike that came assembled.
-Most of my bikes I end up finding parts for, and building myself.
-A frame I have yet to build despite reading intensely on the topic.
+Most of my bikes I end up finding parts for and building myself.

 ## The Course